AdrianoGilbert/Adriano_Portfolio/README.md

 # Adriano_Portfolio
-Example data science portfolio
+## Data Science Portfolio

 # Project 1: Sales Results for a reseller of luxury automobiles based in São Paulo.

-- Business Problem Definition: The C-Board is evaluating whether or not to continue selling Jaguar-branded cars and would like to know how Jaguar car sales have evolved by year and by state.
+- Business Problem Definition:
+The C-Board is evaluating whether or not to continue selling Jaguar-branded cars and would like to know how Jaguar car sales have evolved by year and by state.

-- Showcase through a Dashboard the following information:
+- Tools:

+Data source: Excel file with data collected from the sales and CRM system

+Dashboard: Power BI

 1. Total Sales per Year